Why Is My Hamster Biting the Cage? Causes & Easy Fixes

 2. Boredom and Lack of Enrichment

-Hamsters are highly active animals.
-Hamsters are naturally very active animals and spend hours exploring, digging, and foraging.
+Hamsters are naturally active animals and spend hours exploring, digging, and foraging.
 Without enough stimulation, they try to release energy in unhealthy ways.

 Signs of boredom: